-/s/ Todd R. Nelson Todd R. Nelson President, Chief Executive Officer, Director
+/s/ Todd R. Nelson Todd R. Nelson Chief Executive Officer and Director

-CODEX DNA, INC. 9535 Waples Street, Suite 100 San Diego, California 92121
+TELESIS BIO INC. 10431 Wateridge Circle, Suite 150 San Diego, California 92121 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+Time and Date

+Thursday, July 6, 2023 at 8:00 a.m.
+Pacific Time

+Place

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS Time and Date Thursday, June 9, 2022 at 8:00 a.m.
-Pacific Time Place The Annual Meeting will be a completely virtual meeting of stockholders, to be conducted via live webcast.
-You will be able to attend the Annual Meeting virtually, examine a list of our stockholders entitled to vote at the meeting, submit questions and vote online during the meeting by visiting https://web.lumiagm.com/298054472, password: DNAY2022 Items of Business To elect two Class I directors to serve until the 2025 annual meeting of stockholders or until their successors are duly elected and qualified.
-To ratify the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for our fiscal year ending December 31, 2022.
-To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
-Record Date April 11, 2022 (the Record Date).
+The Annual Meeting will be a completely virtual meeting of stockholders, to be conducted via live webcast.
+You will be able to attend the Annual Meeting virtually, examine a list of our stockholders entitled to vote at the meeting, submit questions and vote online during the meeting by visiting www.proxydocs/TBIO and entering the control number located on your notice or proxy card.

+Items of Business

+- To elect two Class II directors to serve until the 2026 annual meeting of stockholders or until their successors are duly elected and qualified. - To ratify the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for our fiscal year ending December 31, 2023. - To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

+Record Date

+May 12, 2023 (the Record Date).
 Only stockholders of record at the close of business on the Record Date are entitled to receive notice of, and to vote at, the Annual Meeting.

-Virtual Meeting Philosophy The Board believes that holding the annual meeting of stockholders in a virtual format provides the opportunity for participation by a broader group of stockholders, while reducing the costs associated with planning, holding and arranging logistics for in-person meeting proceedings and providing for the health and safety of the participants in light of the ongoing COVID-19 pandemic.
+Virtual Meeting Philosophy The Board believes that holding the annual meeting of stockholders in a virtual format provides the opportunity for participation by a broader group of stockholders, while reducing the costs associated with planning, holding and arranging logistics for in-person meeting proceedings.
 This balance will allow the meeting to remain focused on matters directly relevant to the interests of stockholders in a way that recognizes the value to stockholders of an efficient use of Company resources.
-The Board intends that the virtual meeting format provide stockholders a level of transparency as close as possible to the traditional in-person meeting format and takes the following steps to ensure such an experience: providing stockholders with the ability to submit appropriate questions in advance of the meeting to ensure thoughtful responses from management and the Board; providing stockholders with the ability to submit appropriate questions real-time either via telephone or the meeting website; answering as many questions submitted in accordance with the meeting rules of conduct as possible in the time allotted for the meeting without discrimination; and offering separate engagement opportunities with stockholders on appropriate matters of governance or other relevant topics as outlined under the section titled "Communications with the Board of Directors" below.
+The Board intends that the virtual meeting format provide stockholders a level of transparency as close as possible to the traditional in-person meeting format and takes the following steps to ensure such an experience:

+- providing stockholders with the ability to submit appropriate questions in advance of the meeting to ensure thoughtful responses from management and the Board; - providing stockholders with the ability to submit appropriate questions real-time via the meeting website; - answering as many questions submitted in accordance with the meeting rules of conduct as possible in the time allotted for the meeting without discrimination; and - offering separate engagement opportunities with stockholders on appropriate matters of governance or other relevant topics as outlined under the section titled "Communications with the Board of Directors" below.